stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 # Protocol

-The protocol consists of exchanging digitally-signed messages specifying nodes' quorum slices.
+The protocol consists of exchanging digitally-signed messages bound to nodes' quorum slices.
 The format of all messages is specified using XDR [@!RFC4506].
 In addition to quorum slices, messages compactly convey votes on sets of conceptual statements.
 The core technique of voting with quorum slices is termed _federated voting_.
 We next describe federated voting, then detail protocol messages in the following subsection.

 ## Federated voting

-Federated voting allows each node to confirm some statement.
+Federated voting is a process through which nodes confirm statements.
 Not every attempt at federated voting may succeed--an attempt to vote on some statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its negation `!a`.
 However, when a node succeeds in confirming a statement `a`, federated voting guarantees two things: